-The College requires that any Occidental CSA who becomes aware of a crime at Occidental or a crime involving a member of the College community must immediately report the incident to Campus Safety or Title IX, as appropriate.
+The College requires that any Occidental CSA who becomes aware of a crime at Occidental or a crime involving a member of the College community must immediately report the incident to Campus Safety or the Civil Rights & Title IX Office, as appropriate.
+Individuals who have been designated as Campus Security authorities receive annual notice and training on mandatory reporting obligations.